-Growth Equity Strategy
+All Cap Growth Equity Strategy

 The Essex Growth Equity strategy provides exposure to growth companies in the small, medium, and large capitalization universes.
 By managing a diversified equity portfolio utilizing the full market capitalization spectrum, our active portfolio management approach is not constrained by a company's market value.
 This strategy may be pursued through a long-only portfolio or through a long/short portfolio (with or without leverage).
 Portfolio managers pursuing these strategies may select different individual securities in effecting the strategy.
-For comparative performance purposes we utilize the Russell 3000 Growth Index over a full market cycle, typically defined as a three to five-year time period.
+For comparative performance and construction purposes we utilize the Russell 3000 Growth Index over a full market cycle, typically defined as a three to five-year time period, although many of our clients choose to use the Standard & Poor's 500 Stock Index as a better known, broad market performance comparison.